ahmetoguzsaltik/ML-Templates/README.md

 # ML-Templates
-Well-prepared codes for Machine Learning algorithms
+Basic and well-prepared codes for Machine Learning algorithms